RSE-Sheffield/RSE-Sheffield.github.io/_posts/2022-03-10-reproducible-matlab.md

 ![](/assets/images/matlab-repro-blog/run-tests.png)

+#### Next steps in testing
+MATLAB provides tools for [class-based testing](https://uk.mathworks.com/help/matlab/class-based-unit-tests.html); [testing applications](https://uk.mathworks.com/help/matlab/app-testing-framework.html) and more.
+If there is interest, I may put together a blog post on these in the future.

 ### Licensing/Open Source
 It is a common misconception that MATLAB code can not be released as open source because MATLAB itself is a proprietary language.
 This is not the case at all, just look at [MATLAB's File Exchange][file-exchange] to see thousands of examples of users sharing their code.